dotnet/dotNext/docs/features/cluster/raft.md

 * `ReceiveResignAsync` method allows to handle leadership revocation procedure
 * `ReceiveSnapshotAsync` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
 * `ReceiveVoteAsync` method allows to handle _Vote_ Raft message type that was sent by another node
+* `ReceivePreVoteAsync` method allows to handle _PreVote_ message introduced as extension to original Raft model to avoid inflation of _Term_ value

 The underlying code responsible for listening network requests must restore Raft messages from transport-specific representation and call the necessary handler for particular message type.